 - Shimano Sealed cartridge bottom bracket

-These are mostly mid-range components that should give you many thousands of miles before needing any repairs.
-All parts are standard which makes finding replacements easy when anything does break or wear out.
+These are mostly mid-range components that should give you many thousands of miles before needing any repairs or replacements.
+All parts are standard-sized which makes finding replacements easy when anything does break or wear out.

 Final Thoughts About the Fuji Touring Bike